tariqdaouda/pyGeno/README.rst

 Bootstraping:
 -------------
-There are two packages shipped with pyGeno, the reference genome GRCh37.75 and a dummy packages that mimics a casava's snps.txt with one SNP at begining of the gene SRY.
+There are two data wraps shipped with pyGeno, the reference genome GRCh37.75 and a dummy data wrap that mimics a casava's snps.txt with one SNP at begining of the gene SRY.
 You can bootstrap pyGeno with the following

 .. code:: python